- The “Silent Epidemic”

-Prolonged use of prescription medications eventually changes the brain in fundamental and long-lasting ways, explaining why people cannot just quit on their own and why treatment in one of our rehab programs is essential.
+Prolonged use of prescription medications eventually changes the brain in fundamental and long-lasting ways, explaining why people cannot just quit on their own and why treatment at a rehab center in one of our programs is essential.

 The Landing, The Rose, and Sunrise Recovery Ranch, the three providers in the Sober Living by the Sea network, are committed to providing the highest quality care possible.
 With our years of experience backing our success rate of helping men and women overcome addictions to prescription drugs, we are confident that we can help you or someone you care about do the same.

 Each center supplies not only the treatment methods needed to defeat an addiction to prescription medications, but The Landing, The Rose, and Sunrise Recovery Ranch also employ treatment professionals with specialized training and an unmatched dedication to seeking clients heal, recover, and thrive.